99gloom/processDrimm/README_en.md

 1561	36
 1554	175

-# The first column is the block number, and the second column is the block length, where the block length is the maximum number of genes in the real species after LCS matching.
+# The first column is the block number, and the second column is the block length, where the block length is the maximum number of genes in the complete species after LCS matching.
 ```